smallhadroncollider/taskell/roadmap.md

     * Ask for token and save to ini file automatically
 - Reordering sub-tasks
 - Add Trello syncing
+- Item count for lists?
+    > Show the numbers of items in a list next to its title
+- Always show list title
+    > Floating list titles - so you can always see what list you're in

 ## In Progress